 Carnival is celebrated around the world and while the most popular celebrations involve neon feathers and glittery bras (I’m looking at you Rio!), it’s not quite the same in Quebec City.
 It’s more like dress in as many layers as possible and wander around with a cane of caribou (a warm, Canadian, alcoholic drink that is actually served in a big, plastic cane).

-Carnival is one of the best ways to celebrate winter in Quebec City.
+Carnival is one of the best things to do in Quebec City in winter.
 It’s fun for the entire family with parades, ice sculpture competitions, and fun Canadian activities like dog sledding and human foosball.
 Don’t forget to find Bonhomme- the friendly snowman mascot- for some photos as well!
 You can learn more about Quebec City’s Carnival including this year’s dates here.

 Visit Quebec City’s Christmas Markets

 You all know how much I love Christmas markets (if you don’t, then take a peek at my European Christmas market round-up, and my guides to Christmas in Vienna, Christmas in Paris, Christmas in London, and Christmas in New York).
 Quebec’s Christmas markets are smaller than the other destinations that I’ve written about, but the fact that you are almost always guaranteed snow makes them pretty darn magical.
 Quebec City’s Christmas markets tend to run from late November until right before Christmas.
-You can read more in my Quebec City Christmas getaway post here (because, of course, I have a whole article on them).
+You can read more in my Quebec City Christmas getaway post here.

 If you are a history fan as well, take this guided Christmas Magic Tour.

 Have you ever stayed in an Ice Hotel?
-Me neither, but I would love to stay in Quebec City’s hotel de glace which is the only ice hotel in North America.
-The hotel is made entirely from snow and ice and promises to be an enchanting experience for people of all ages (including adults like me who secretly want to live out scenes from Frozen… let it goooo!)
+Well you can in Quebec City.
+Quebec City’s Hotel de Glace is the only ice hotel in North America.
+The hotel is made entirely from snow and ice and promises to be an enchanting experience for people of all ages.
 The design of the hotel changes from year to year and really offers a unique experience.
 Quebec City’s ice hotel opens in early January (weather dependent).

 Stroll Down one of the Prettiest Streets in the World